Azure-Security-Portfolio/.github/profile/README.md

 - **Secure Azure VM with NSG & Bastion** - Harden VMs by segmenting traffic with Network Security Groups and using Azure Bastion for secure, internet-isolated remote access.
 - **Azure Firewall & Application Gateway** - Defend cloud networks and web apps with Azure Firewall and Application Gateway (including WAF), enabling advanced perimeter and L7 protection.
 - **Secure Azure Storage with RBAC and SAS Tokens** - Control data access using RBAC and temporary Shared Access Signatures and monitor storage activity for unauthorized access attempts.
-- *Enable Storage Encryption & Soft Delete* - Safeguard data at rest with encryption and enable soft delete for accidental or malicious data recovery in Azure Storage.
+- **Storage Encryption & Soft Delete** - Safeguard data at rest with encryption and enable soft delete for accidental or malicious data recovery in Azure Storage.
 - *Azure Defender Threat Detection* - Activate Azure Defender (Security Center) to detect, alert and remediate threats across cloud workloads using built-in analytics.
 - *Azure Sentinel Incident Response* - Deploy Azure Sentinel to centralize logging, investigate security incidents and automate response playbooks in a modern SIEM.
 - *Azure Policy & Blueprints* - Enforce compliance, automate resource governance and ensure security best practices at scale with Azure Policy and Blueprints.